ArticsData/Shift-Calendar/README.md

 See this presentation (not a rickroll or meme):
 [https://docs.google.com/presentation/d/1yLl1NQ-emm7VSoepsUGA4ing5n9zBxHKVGbFu95t3Qg/edit?usp=sharing](https://docs.google.com/presentation/d/1yLl1NQ-emm7VSoepsUGA4ing5n9zBxHKVGbFu95t3Qg/edit?usp=sharing)

+### Why are release cycles so slow?

+Making quality apps takes time, grit, and a lot of suffering.
+It isn't easy, and Argentable always tries to deliver the best possible products to all end-users in a way that benefits the entire community.
+Please stand by while we resolve any issues and merge pull requests.

 ### Credits (to all the creators of the code, library functions, and external build tools that helped make this app possible)

 - Google CalendarView